MetalGanon/godot_ascii_toolkit/README.md

 ## Usage

-To use it, copy the directory GodotASCIIToolKit is your Godot project (`res://addons/GodotASCIIToolKit`) and activate the plugin in the project settings menu.
+To use it, copy the directory `addons/GodotASCIIToolKit` in your Godot project (`res://addons/GodotASCIIToolKit`) and activate the plugin in the project settings menu.

 ## Motivations

+I can draw a bit, but I am not able to make beautiful game assets.
+Being mainly suited for programming, ASCII-based graphics seemed natural.

+Moreover, I am truly amazed by the quality of certain forms of ASCII art despite their apparent simplicity.
+I am a huge fan of [Dwarf Fortress](https://www.bay12games.com/dwarves/) and [Candy Box 2](https://candybox2.github.io/) but here my two main reference is [Stone Story RPG](https://stonestoryrpg.com/).
+It is an idle game (so almost exclusively pieces of UI) and, even if it is not scrictly ASCII, it is the most beautiful ASCII-based video game I have ever seen.

+I have been using Godot to program games for 4 years, so the question rose naturally: how can I program a Stone Story RPG like using godot?

+I made a quick review of existing features:
+- Nofacer made an [ASCII Screen plugin](https://godotengine.org/asset-library/asset/4336) to put characters on a screen manually in a very [RoguelikeDev](https://www.reddit.com/r/roguelikedev/wiki/).
+While it is awesome for learning how to code, making something as graphically complex as Stone Story RPG with this would be a real pain.
+Furthermore, it does not to take advantage of Godot and its great features, especially the WYSIWYG editor.
+- People also made ASCII shaders (*e.g.* [Dan's](https://godotshaders.com/shader/ascii-shader/)) which is so cool!
+But maybe more suited as a filter for 3D games aiming for a retro vibe.
+Out of the present scope.

+So you know what they say, when the right tool does not exist, just make it; that what I do!

 ## Further information

-For documentation and details about the plugin, please refer to [this README](GodotASCIIToolKit/README.md).
+For documentation and details about the plugin, please refer to [this README](./addons/GodotASCIIToolKit/README.md).

 ## Credits